ľ¹ÏÓ°Ôº

 Flaring Indicators by Economy

-Satellite data estimates show that the top 9 largest flaring countries in 2023 were Russia, Iran, Iraq, the United States, Venezuela, Algeria, Libya, Nigeria, and Mexico.
-These countries accounted for around 75 percent of all gas flared and 46 percent of global oil production.
+Satellite data estimates show that the top 9 largest flaring countries in 2024 were Russia, Iran, Iraq, the United States, Venezuela, Algeria, Nigeria, Libya, and Mexico.
+These countries accounted for around three-quarters of all gas flared, but less than half of global oil production.

 Imported Flare Gas Index

-The Imported Flare Gas (IFG) Index shows how countries importing crude oil are exposed to gas flaring.
-Preliminary results from the IFG Index show that many large crude oil-importing developed countries are exposed to gas flaring, since they import crude oil from countries that flare large volumes of associated gas.
+The Imported Flare Gas (IFG) Index shows how countries importing crude oil are exposed to gas flaring, since they import crude oil from countries that flare large volumes of associated gas.
+The IFG Index underscores the need for oil-importing countries to play an influential role in reducing gas flaring.

 About our Global Flaring Data